 |We are an international team committed to understanding neuroscience and translating scientific findings to the clinic to continually move toward fully overcoming paralysis.
 Victories over paralysis are what motivate us as we design each experiment, document, and categorize each participant’s progress.

 Every spinal cord injury is as unique as the person experiencing them.
 We strive to understand that injury and the impact it has on an individual’s life.
-Every incremental gain a person makes in mobility, health and quality of life is a victory.
+Every incremental gain a person makes in mobility, health, and their quality of life is truly a victory.